Treasure Hunting: Some Rolls of Coins Are Worth More Than You Think

-If you see any Franklin half dollars (1948 to 1963) they might also be worth something to collectors, so look them up in a coin value guide online before selling them for their silver content.
+And if you see any Franklin half dollars (1948 to 1963) they might also be worth something to collectors, so look them up in a coin value guide online before selling them just for their silver content.

-U.S. quarters minted before 1965 are 90% silver, and are worth about $3.51 for their silver content at the moment.
+U.S. quarters minted before 1965 are 90% silver, and are worth about $4.46 for their silver content as of August 2023.
 Quarters come in rolls of 40 ($10 face value), and are usually easily available from any bank.
 For large quantities you may have to ask the bank to order them for you.

 With a bit of practice, you’ll quickly spot the silver ones just by looking at the edges of the coins in the roll.
 They look whiter, without the gold coloring more recent coins have.
 Look up the value of any that were minted prior to the 1950s to see if the collectible value exceeds the value of the silver content.